 Some solids like dry ice, iodine, frozen carbon dioxide and naphthalene balls change directly from solid state to gaseous state without becoming liquid.
 The process in which a solid is converted to gaseous state is called sublimation.

-Various stages of conversion of state of matter with heat with the corresponding change in temperature is shown in Figure 1.10
+Various stages of conversion of state of matter by heat with the corresponding change in temperature is shown in Figure 7.9